 What Price Freedom?The People and Stories of the Underground Railroad

-The Underground Railroad Experience is available by reservation only, and for groups only.
+The Underground Railroad Experience is available by reservation only, and for groups of 20 or more people only.

 “The Underground Railroad was neither hewn of lumber nor wrought of steel; people made up the ties and rails of liberty … people who risked their lives, property, and freedom to defeat the inhuman institution of slavery.”

 The Underground Railroad Experience begins with a re-enactor presentation in our theater.
 It then moves into an excursion through the heart of Lancaster County, PA, telling the story of slavery from its beginning in Colonial America.
 The excursion focuses on the flights to freedom via the Underground Railroad and the heroes who surfaced, most little known today.
 Our “Free Man” encounter is purposefully not with a “slave,” but with a free African American, thus presenting a different view of the Black community of the time, revealing how Blacks and Whites worked together in this struggle.
 Read more about the “stops” as you plan to bring your students along for the journey…

 Learning Outside the Classroom … Never More Memorable